meic2/littleFridge/ManualTest2.md

-# Manual Test Plan For LittleFridge
+# Manual Test Plan For LittleFridge week 3

 This project implements a digital library to store the grocery information into the app.